-When becoming an Georgia notary, in order to perform notarial acts in the State of Georgia, you need by minimum an Georgia notary stamp or an embossing seal.
+When becoming a Georgia notary, in order to perform notarial acts in the State of Georgia, you need at a minimum a Georgia notary stamp or an embossing seal.
 A notary record book sometimes called a journal is recommended by the County Clerk of Superior Court but not required.
-A Georgia notary stamp or seal must meet at the minimum the following requirements:
+A Georgia notary stamp or seal must meet the following requirements:

-1. Needs to be a rubber inking stamp or an embossing seal that makes a raised impression
+1. Be a rubber inking stamp or an embossing seal that makes a raised impression.

-5. Include the name of the county the notary is commissioned in
+5. Include the name of the county the notary is commissioned.

 Please note a complete notarial act should include a notary's signature, notary seal, date of notarization, and the notary's commission expiration date.

-How to order Georgia notary stamp and record book?
+How do I order a Georgia notary stamp and record book?

 Please go to https://www.notarypublicstamps.com/notary-stamps/georgia/ to order your Georgia notary supplies.
-All of our notary stamps and notary supplies come with a life-time replacement guarantee, are made in-house, and are shipped in one business day.
+All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.

 Do I need send you my Georgia notary commission certificate?

-Please fax or email us your Georgia Notary Certificate of Appointment of Notary Public so we can prepare your notary supplies .
+Please fax or email us your Georgia Certificate of Appointment of Notary Public so we can prepare your notary supplies.